Clayton Valley Charter High School: Controversy

-In September 2018, a county investigation found that the two top leaders of the school, Dave Linzey, the school's Executive Director, and his wife, Eileen Linzey, the schools Chief Program Officer, had "raked in almost $850,000 in less than two years before leaving the school".
+In September 2018, a county investigation found that the two top leaders of the school, Dave Linzey, the school's executive director, and his wife, Eileen Linzey, the school's chief program officer, had "raked in almost $850,000 in less than two years before leaving the school".
 The couple had also misused funds, created job positions, and hired people in secret.
 As of March 2019, an extensive audit spanning July 2012 to June 2018 was still underway.

-In March 2019, a Contra Costa County Superior Court ordered Clayton Valley to pay back $857,000 to Mount Diablo Unified School District for the use of their facilities from the 2013-2017 school years.
+In March 2019, a Contra Costa County Superior Court ordered Clayton Valley to pay back $857,000 to Mount Diablo Unified School District for the use of their facilities from the 2013–2017 school years.
 "Clayton Valley High claimed it spent hundreds of thousands of dollars to upgrade amenities for its female athletes [for Title IX] and asked Mt.
 Diablo to cover the construction costs."